nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/scan.rst

 Usage
 *****

-You can use the scanning module to execute actions described in the sections below.
+You can use the library to execute actions described in the following sections.

 Initializing
 ============

-To initialize the module, call the :c:func:`bt_scan_init` function.
+To initialize the library, call the :c:func:`bt_scan_init` function.

 You can also call the function without an initialization structure.
 When you pass the initialization structure as ``NULL``, the default static configuration is used.

-This configuration is also used when you initialize the module with a structure that has ``NULL`` pointers set for scan and connection parameters.
+This configuration is also used when you initialize the library with a structure that has ``NULL`` pointers set for scan and connection parameters.

 Scanning
 ========